sukiennikk/todo-list-react/README.md

 ## Updates

-The UI od the app has been optimized, local storage has been applied for a user to save its tasks.
+Functionals optimized with Redux.
 See more in Demo!

 ## Demo